AdityaSeth777/Kryptos/README.md

 ### 🌟 Multi-Wallet Support
 - Authenticate and access Kryptos using your preferred crypto wallet.
-- Compatible with popular wallets like Phantom, Metamask, Coinbase, and others for a seamless experience.
+- Compatible with over 224 wallets, including Phantom, Metamask, Coinbase, and Trust Wallet, for a seamless experience.

 ### 🔐 Decentralized Architecture
 - Your conversations are distributed across the blockchain network, removing single points of failure.